Vovchansk: History

 In April 1780, it was officially renamed to "Volchansk", and became an administrative centre of Volchansk uyezd in the Kharkov Governorate of the Russian Empire.
 The year 1780 is considered by the Verkhovna Rada as the official year of the city establishment.
 Between 1674 and 1780 a lot of changes took place and the borders of the Russian Empire moved away from the settlement.

 In 1896, a Belgorod – Donbas railroad was installed through the town.
 Moreover, a local newspaper has been published here since February 1918.

-It became a part of the Donets-Krivoy Rog Soviet Republic, although in spring 1918 it was occupied by German troops.
+During the Ukrainian War of Independence, from 1917 to 1920, it passed between various factions.
+It became a part of the Donets-Krivoy Rog Soviet Republic, although in spring 1918 it was occupied by German troops, and passed to the Ukrainian State.
 This lasted until November 1918.
+Later on, it was administratively part of the Kharkiv Governorate of Ukraine.

 On 12 April 1923, an administrative-territorial reform was carried out in the Ukrainian SSR.
 Vovchansk district was divided into 8 districts: Bilyi Kolodiaz, Velytkyi Burluk, Vovchansk, Zhovtneve, Pechenihy, Rubizhne, Khotimlia, and Shypuvate.
 As of January 1, 1924, the population of Vovchansk district was 27,329 people.
 The town suffered as a result of the genocide of the Ukrainian people committed by the USSR government in 1932-1933; the number of identified victims in Vovchansk, Zavody Pershi, Zavody Druhi, Chapliivka, and Herhelivka was 1,789 people.